Prison-Fellowship-Development/OctoberCMS-CognitoForRainLabUsers-plugin/README.md

 This plugin adds support for authenticating users via AWS Cognito on the front-end of an October CMS application.
 The RainLab\User model is used as the authenticated user object in the system.

 ## What to expect
-* Upon creation of a RainLab user with the option "Allow Front-end Login" checked, the user will be added to the associated AWS Cognito account with the provided email address and password.
 * Three new components will be available: 1) Login, 2) RequestPasswordReset, and 3) ResetPassword.
+* Logging in with a user that exists in AWS Cognito will create the RainLab User in the local system.

 ## Components
 1. Login: Provides a login form.